Ndamukong Suh: Personal life

 In 2015, Forbes estimated Suh's annual income at $38.5 million.

 Suh's mother, Bernadette (née Lennon) Suh, an elementary school teacher, was born in Spanish Town, Jamaica, and is a graduate of Southern Oregon University.
 His father, Michael Suh, a mechanical engineer, is from Cameroon and played semi-professional soccer in Germany, while also playing for the Cameroonian national team and working as a machinist.
 They met and married in Portland, Oregon, in 1982, after Michael Suh was admitted to a Portland trade school.
 Although his father is 5 ft 8 in, Suh's great-grandfather, also named Ndamukong Suh, stood 7 ft 3 in.
 In the Ngemba language of Cameroon, Ndamukong means "House of Spears".

 Suh has a Construction Management degree from the University of Nebraska–Lincoln and has aspirations to be a general contractor after his professional career.
 His father, Michael Suh, owns his own heating and cooling company in Portland.
 For his first two years in college before he knew about his professional prospects, Suh had wanted to "work with [his] dad and build his company up to be as big as possible" after graduation.

-Suh has four sisters; he is the second oldest of the five children.
-His older sister and manager, Odette Lennon Ngum Suh, played soccer collegiately at Mississippi State University and was previously a midfielder on the Cameroon women's national football team.
+Suh has four sisters, he is the second oldest of the five children.
+His older sister and manager, Odette Lennon Ngum Suh, played collegiate soccer at Mississippi State University and was previously a midfielder on the Cameroon women's national football team.
 His cousin, Kameron Chatman, played for the Michigan Wolverines men's basketball team.

 Suh is a fan of Arsenal F.C.

 In 2012, Suh participated in Fox's dating game show The Choice.
 Suh was nominated on Splash on March 10, 2013.
 He was eliminated on the 2nd week of the show.

 During the 2013 Stanley Cup Playoffs, Suh rode the Zamboni at Joe Louis Arena wearing a Detroit Red Wings jersey during the Red Wings' playoff series against the Chicago Blackhawks.

 Since the 2023 NFL season, Suh has worked as a pundit for NFL coverage by Sky Sports in the United Kingdom.

-Donation and endorsement
+Donation

-On April 17, 2010, at the annual Husker Spring Game, Suh announced a $2.6 million donation to the University of Nebraska–Lincoln.
-Two million dollars of his gift will go to Nebraska Athletics for its Strength and Conditioning Program, and the remaining $600,000 will create an endowed scholarship for the UNL College of Engineering, from which he graduated in 2009 with a degree in construction management.
+On April 17, 2010 at the annual Husker Spring Game, Suh announced a $2.6 million donation to the University of Nebraska–Lincoln.
+Two million dollars of his gift will go to Nebraska Athletics for its Strength and Conditioning Program and the remaining $600,000 will create an endowed scholarship for the UNL College of Engineering, from which he graduated in 2009 with a degree in construction management.
 His gift is the largest single charitable contribution by any former player and occurred before Suh was taken with the second overall pick in the 2010 NFL Draft.
 Suh, a former Grant High School football star, donated $250,000 toward the effort to bring a turf field to Grant High School in 2013.